 But if you have other priorities (e.g. memory, revision, visual processing, attention, sensory, coordination etc.) just let me know.

-Present their new teacher(s) with high-quality evidence and a 5 point plan featuring 25 easy-to-implement recommendations, specific to your child’s exact needs.
+Get high-quality evidence and a 5 point plan featuring 25 easy-to-implement recommendations, specific to your child’s exact needs.

 What you will get: